pyscaffold/pyscaffold/docs/dependencies.rst

 .. warning::

     *Experimental Feature* - `Pipenv`_ is still a young project that is moving very fast.
-Changes in the way developpers can use it are expected in the near future, and therefore PyScaffold support might change as well.
+Changes in the way developers can use it are expected in the near future, and therefore PyScaffold support might change as well.

 .. _Pipenv: https://docs.pipenv.org/